VOL. III - APPENDIX C

 In 1891 the family were living at Burnt Oak, Battle and John was still a blacksmith.
 In 1901 the family were living at Royal Oak Cottages, Crowhurst.
 John is now described as a journeyman Blacksmith.
 In 1911 they are still living at Burnt Oak Cottages, but 74 year old John is now described as a farm labourer.

-John Santer died in 1912 in Battle, Sussex.
+John Santer died aged 75 and was buried on 19 June 1912 in Crowhurst, Sussex.

 Jane Santer died in 1921 in Battle, Sussex.